How To Install LED Headlights car

 Options for Installation

-The LED headlight kit comes with step-by-step instruction for installation.
-Minimal tools are required for installation, and you do not need to have earlier experience of installation.
-So, you can ‘do it yourself,' if you feel confident enough.
+The LED headlight kit comes with step-by-step instructions for installation.
+Minimal tools are required for installation, and you do not need to have earlier experience in installation.
+So, you can ‘do it yourself’ if you feel confident enough.
 Alternatively, you can take the LED headlight kit to a mechanic, who will do it for you.
-The third option is you can ask any of your friends or relatives who has earlier experience of installation.
+The third option is to ask any of your friends or relatives who have earlier experience with installation.

-If you decide to do it yourself, following are the steps, which if you follow strictly, you will have a perfect installation and best result.
+If you decide to do it yourself, the following are the steps, which, if you follow strictly, will give you a perfect installation and the best result.
 You must keep in mind that you need an improved light performance.
-The crystal clear light will be a great asset, added to the value of your car.
-If you upgrade the light, you will not have the risk of discoloration and heat damage that are associated with brighter incandescent bulbs.
+The crystal clear light will be a great asset, adding to the value of your car.
+If you upgrade the light, you will not have the risk of discoloration and heat damage that is associated with brighter incandescent bulbs.

 LED Headlamps